IMACS: International Master in Audiovisual and Cinema Studies (MLitt) 2021 entry

-The St Andrews International Master in Audiovisual Studies (IMACS) MLitt offers a unique opportunity to obtain comprehensive training in film and media studies.
-The MLitt offers students an opportunity to participate in a network of 14 leading programmes in film and media studies in Europe and Canada.
+This two-year MLitt degree offers a unique opportunity to gain comprehensive training in film and media studies while participating in a network of 15 leading programmes in Europe and Canada.

 Postgraduate, leading to a Master of Letters (MLitt)